HibaKob/MicroBundleCompute/README.md

 The final text file is ``tissue_info.txt`` and contains a single value correspoding to the tissue width (in the row direction)measured at the center of the tissue mask.

-The ``"row"`` and ``"col"`` files contain information regarding the row and column positions of the tracked marker (fudicial) points.
+The ``"row"`` and ``"col"`` files contain information regarding the row and column positions of the tracked marker (fiducial) points.
 For tissue tracking, there will be one row-position file and one col-position file for each beat.
 The ``row`` and ``col`` positions match the original image provided.
 Specifically:
 * ``beat%i_row.txt`` will contain the image row positions of each marker for the beat specified by ``%i``
 * ``beat%i_col.txt`` will contain the image column positions of each marker for the beat specified by ``%i``